ThinkQE: Query Expansion via an Evolving Thinking Process: Experiments

 \paragraph{Datasets.} We evaluate \ours on two categories of natural language web search datasets: (1) \textbf{Factoid-style retrieval:} TREC DL19~\citep{dl19} and DL20~\citep{dl20}, widely used benchmarks based on the MS MARCO document collections~\citep{msmarco}; and (2) \textbf{Reasoning-oriented datasets:} The StackExchange domain of the BRIGHT benchmark~\citep{su2025bright}, covering seven diverse sub-domains: {Biology (Bio.)}, {Earth Science (Earth.)}, {Economics (Econ.)}, {Psychology (Psy.)}, {Robotics (Rob.)}, {Stack Overflow (Stack.)}, and {Sustainable Living (Sus.)}.
 On the BRIGHT benchmark, we omit math and coding datasets to focus on only the StackExchange subsets, as ThinkQE relies on language-model-based natural language expansions, which may not be well-suited for symbolic or structured domains such as code or math.

 \paragraph{Implementation.} We use the QWEN-R1-Distill-14B model~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} to generate thinking-based query expansions, sampling outputs with a temperature of 0.7.
 The BM25 retrieval is performed using Pyserini~\cite{pyserini} with default hyperparameters.
 At each round, \ours uses the top-5 retrieved documents (truncated to 128 tokens for DL benchmarks and 512 tokens for BRIGHT) to prompt the LLM, and samples 2 candidate expansions to enhance diversity.
 We set the total number of interaction rounds to 3, for a balance between efficiency and effectiveness.
+Besides the QWEN-R1-Distill-14B model, we also evalute \ours on a variety of reasoning models, including QWEN3-8B, QWEN3-14B~\cite{yang2025qwen3technicalreport}, OpenThinker2-7B~\cite{touvron2023llama2openfoundation}, and Phi-4-Reasoning-14B~\cite{abdin2025phi4reasoningtechnicalreport}.